 We believe that, at Dornan, we do not have an issue in terms of pay equality, but the relatively low number of women in our business overall and the lack of representation in our senior management levels is a significant challenge.
-In the past year Dornan have taken steps to address this and have recently appointed a female to our Company Management Team.
-We understand this is a small step but it is a step in the right direction for Dornan.
+In the past year Dornan have taken steps to address this and have recently appointed another female to our Senior Management Team.
+We understand this is a small step, but it is a step in the right direction for Dornan.
 The lack of representation at all levels is the main driver of our pay gap reporting results.

 We design and install customised solutions for all the mechanical, HVAC, electrical and instrumentation systems required for the most complex research and production processes.

 Dornan has a thorough understanding of the technical issues involved in designing the data centres on which we all now depend.
 We are specialists in installing the HVAC, humidification, dehumidification, and pressurisation equipment that keep these facilities running at optimum efficiency, and in designing the power switching optionality that ensures uninterrupted service.